heremaps/xyz-documentation/docs/cli/basic-features.md

     You can use this option with many CLI commands to access another user's spaces.
 Check for `--token` option in command's help.

-`--filter <filter>` a comma separated list of strings to filter spaces based on title or description
+`--filter <filter>` a comma separated list of strings to filter spaces by, based on title or description text

-Lets you list spaces whose title or description contain matching string(s).
+Lists only the spaces where the title or description contain the matching string(s).

 `-p, --prop <prop>` choose which space property to show when listing spaces: id, title or description.